rishikarishika/Daily-Blog/README.md

 4. Clean Up. <br>
 After the smoke test, you need to clean up.
 This might include stopping a server, deleting files, or emptying database tables.
 This could also be done before the initial setup step to ensure that the environment is clean before any tests are started.<br>

-h)Logic Controllers And Timers
+h)Logic Controllers And Timers  <br>
 Logic controllers and timers help Jmeter control the flow of transactions.
 Timers ensure the delay in each thread if need to test any server.
-For Example, if we need FTP request to wait for 5 secs after HTTP request is completed, we can add timer there.
+For Example, if we need FTP request to wait for 5 secs after HTTP request is completed, we can add timer there.  <br>

 Logic Controllers are used to defining the flow of requests which are sent to the server.
-It can also let you store requests for each module separately such as login and logout.
+It can also let you store requests for each module separately such as login and logout.  <br>

 ### Day 52:  10 May 2022
 ## LR AND JMETER REVISION SESSIONS

-### Day 53 - 58 : 11 May 2022 - 18 May 2022
+### Day 53 - 58: 11 May 2022 - 18 May 2022
 ## PROJECT DELIVERABLES

 ### DAY 59: 19 May 2022
-## CC1 JMETER
+## Code Challenge1 (CC1) JMETER

 ### DAY 60: 20 May 2022
-## CC2 JMETER
+## Code Challenge2 (CC2) JMETER

 ### DAY 61: 21 May 2022
-## CC3 JMETER
+## Code Challenge3 (CC3) JMETER

 ### DAY 62: 22 May 2022
-## CC4 JMETER
+## Code Challenge4 (CC4) JMETER

 ### DAY 63: 25 May 2022
-## ICT JMETER
+## Integrated Capability Test (ICT) JMETER